Want to stay up-to-date on all things B. M. Sandy? Click here to join the email newsletter today!

 ★★★ News ★★★

-Close to You, my second novel, is available for pre-order!
-It will be released on both ebook and paperback on February 20th, 2018!
-Click here to add to pre-order your Kindle book!
+Close to You, my second novel, is available now!
+You can grab it on both Kindle (and KU!) and paperback!
+Click here to get your copy today!

 Michele just wants to be set free.